A heuristic for the non-unicost set covering problem using local branching: The set covering problem

 \subsection{Relevant literature}

-Caprara and Toth~\cite{caprara00} give a survey of algorithms for the set covering problem prior to 2000.
-As is clear from their paper most of the authors in the literature since 1990 have made use of the test problems publicly available from OR-Library~\cite{beasley1990}, see \\ http://people.brunel.ac.uk/$\sim$mastjjb/jeb/info.html.
+Caprara et al~\cite{caprara00} give a survey of algorithms for the set covering problem prior to 2000.
+As is clear from their paper most of the authors in the literature since 1990 have made use of the test problems publicly available from OR-Library~\cite{beasley1990}, see http://people.brunel.ac.uk/$\sim$mastjjb/jeb/info.html.
 In this paper we also make use of these test problems.

-Lan et al~\cite{lan07} presented a heuristic approach Meta-RPS (Meta-heuristic for Randomized Priority Search).
+Lan et al~\cite{lan07}, based on Lan~\cite{lan04}, presented a heuristic approach which they called Meta-RaPS (Meta-heuristic for Randomized Priority Search).
 They stressed the use of randomness to avoid local optima.
-Their approach is a repeated application of: firstly a constructive heuristic to find a feasible solution (but including randomisation); secondly a local improvement heuristic based on neighbourhood search.
+Their approach is a repeated application of: firstly a constructive heuristic to find a feasible solution (but including randomisation); secondly a local improvement heuristic using neighbourhood search.
 Their approach also included preprocessing, both to exclude columns from consideration and to include them if a column is the only one that covers a row.
 To reduce the computation time associated with their neighbourhood search procedure they defined a core problem consisting of a small subset of columns.

 Lan et al~\cite{lan07} reported that their heuristic is one of only two to find all optimal/best-known solutions for non-unicost instances.
 They gave a table illustrating the effectiveness of different heuristics on 65 non-unicost set covering problems.
 Of note there is the indirect genetic algorithm of Aickelin~\cite{aickelin02}; the genetic algorithm of Beasley and Chu~\cite{beasley96}; and the lagrangian heuristic of Caprara et al~\cite{caprara99}.
 We consider each of these three approaches below.